ryank1248/Piston-Bottle/README.md

 # Piston-Bottle
 Bottle that pours soda with no air intake.
+Meant to prevent 2-L bottle soda from going flat in 1 day.
 Spring designed to hold weight of liquid from 0-2 liters.
 Spring extends as liquid is poured and stays up when bottle is upright.
 Spring designed with ASTM-227 1.04mm-diameter wire.